0xPolygonMiden/miden-vm/core/doc/programs.md

-# Programs in Distaff VM
+# Programs in Miden VM
-Distaff VM consumes programs are structured in a form of an execution graph.
+Miden VM consumes programs are structured in a form of an execution graph.
 The purpose of this graph is twofold:

 1. To describe program execution semantics.
 2. To define structure of program hash.